-As traffic volume and average speed increased in the ’20s and ’30s, it became more and more common to suspend traffic signals above the road for better visibility.
-Steel (and later, aluminum) mast arms, stabilized by guy wires, were the main choice in New Jersey until truss rod masts were introduced in the mid ’50s.
-Signal heads could be mounted from mast arms, either vertically or horizontally, with red on the left in the latter case.
-A number of these old masts are still scattered around the state, although nearly all of these survivors have newer signals attached to them.
+As traffic volume, road width, and average vehicle speed increased, it became increasingly common to suspend traffic signals above the road for better visibility.
+Steel (and later, aluminum) mast arms stabilized by guy wires were installed at intersections all over New Jersey until the truss rod masts without guy wires were introduced in the mid 1950s.
+Signal heads could be suspended on the mast either vertically or horizontally, with the red light on the left in the latter case.
+A small number of guy wire masts are still scattered around the state today, but very few of those still have the original signals attached to them.
 Interestingly, New York City continues to use guy-wire masts today.

 This lone cluster controlled the corner of Washington & 1st Streets without any alteration for over eighty years.
 It was finally replaced by new signals in April 2018.
-A few months later, three fellow collectors and I had the privilege of installing this light in the Hoboken Historical Museum!
+A few months later, three fellow collectors and I had the privilege of installing it in the Hoboken Historical Museum!

-Below are some of the amazing photos of guy-wire masts in Atlantic City from the online RC Maxwell Digital Collection from Duke University.
+Below are some of the interesting photos of guy-wire masts in Atlantic City from the online RC Maxwell Digital Collection from Duke University.

 You can check out the AC span wire photos I have from the RC Maxwell collection here.

-The photos above show a mast-hung American Gas Accumulator adjustable 4-way.
-All of these photos also include at least one square-lens GE 4-way in the background!
+The photos above show a mast-hung American Gas Accumulator 4-way cluster.
+At least one square-lens GE 4-way in visible the background of each photo.

-Crouse-Hinds 4-ways… The first three photos show 3-bulb heads (with reversed colors for side street versus main street) and the last shows a more “modern” 12-bulb Type D.
+Crouse-Hinds 4-ways… The first four photos show 3-bulb heads (with reversed colors for side street versus main street) and the last shows a more “modern” 12-bulb Type D.

 Lastly, paired 3-way signals on very short masts…which appear to be Crouse-Hinds 3-bulbers.

-The middle photo was taken just two blocks west of Monument Square, at George Street and Paterson Street (in fact, you can see these signals in the background of the first photo is you zoom in enough), and the right hand photo is from the corner of Somerset Street and Easton Avenue.
-These last two images are amazing views of Crouse-Hinds Type D clusters…clearly, the lights at Easton Ave have octagonal hardware.
+The third photo was taken just two blocks west of Monument Square, at George Street and Paterson Street, and the fourth photo is from the corner of Somerset Street and Easton Avenue.
+These last two images show silver Crouse-Hinds Type D clusters…clearly, the lights at Easton Ave have octagonal hardware.
 I would love to discover that these have been saved in a local garage somewhere.

 Still more from the RC Maxwell collection; here are a few guy wire mast signals in Trenton and nearby Ewing Township.

-The above signals are from Trenton proper.
-The first photo shows an AGA cluster in 1949 with very cool hardware, and at least two signals with what appear to be louvered attachments.
-Note also the decorative seashell covers on the pole base.
-The next photos show an early (March 1939) installation of Horni sectional signal clusters at the corner of Pennington Road (old NJ Route 30) and Parkway Avenue on the Trenton-Ewing border.
+March 1939: An early installation of Horni sectional signal clusters at the corner of Pennington Road (old NJ Route 30) and Parkway Avenue on the Trenton-Ewing border.
 The illustration on the right, published by Horni Signal in the 1941 Municipal Index, appears to be the same intersection.
 My assumption, which may be wrong, is that the signs saying CAUTION NORMALLY OUT SIGNAL refers to the fact that these signals only operated at designated rush hour times, and were otherwise left dark or in flash mode (image courtesy of Mike Natale).

 Westwood native Steven Conboy captured these images of this lovely 1930s-40s Eaglelux 4-way cluster gracing the center of his boyhood town.
 As widely popular as Eagle Signal equipment has been across the country, it was always less common in New Jersey, so this is an unusual sight.
 The pedestal signals look like GEs, probably added to the corner in the early ’50s.